metasong/iam-data/documents/design patterns_191.md

 What problems can the Bridge design pattern solve?

 * An abstraction and its implementation should be defined and extended independently from each other.
-* A compile-time binding between an abstraction and its implementation should be avoided so that an implementation can be selected at run-time.
+* A compile-time binding between an abstraction and its implementation should be avoided so that an implementation can be selected at run-time via interface.

 When using subclassing, different subclasses implement an abstract class in different ways.
 But an implementation is bound to the abstraction at compile-time and can't be changed at run-time.

 What solution does the Bridge design pattern describe?